LogicSpine-Inc/AWSM/usage.md

 ### 4. **Keyboard Input Made Easy**
 - Use your computer’s keyboard to type directly on your phone.
 - Send messages, fill forms, or do anything faster using `Ctrl + Alt + I`.

+### 5. **Image creation and search made easy**
+- Search for unsplash or Illustrator image.
+- AI for creating images or Illustrator.

 ---